Previous school: Sir James Smith Community School

 I had lots of support from my tutor Tim with my personal statement and the whole application process.
-I think the process of applying and going for interviews at universities can be quite daunting but it was nice to feel so supported by everyone at Callywith.
+I think the process of applying and going for interviews can be quite daunting, but it was nice to feel so supported by everyone at Callywith.

 I found Callywith to be a great stepping stone into university because the campus feel of Callywith almost feels like a very small uni.
 Time management is definitely a key part of doing well at uni and this is something I learned at Callywith with using “free periods” wisely.